Li Ching-Yuen: Longevity

 An article in the Evening Independent claims that Li's longevity is due to his experimentation with medicinal herbs in his capacity as a druggist, his discovery in the Yunnan mountains of herbs which "prevent the ravages of old age" and which he continued to use throughout his life.
 Modern historians speculate his actual age at death to be likely 90-100 years old.
+According to some reports he was born in 1840 which would make him 93 at the time of his death.